elliottkrome/dot-emacs/README.md

 # my useful and mostly portable dot emacs
 I declared dot emacs bankruptcy (for the first time) recently.

-I don't want to do that again, so I am starting over the the goals:
+I don't want to do that again, so I am starting over with the goals:
 - keep everything under version control (here)
 - make everything as portable and easy to set up as possible (use-package, etc.)
 - keep everything tidy, so I (and you) can change things easily

 ### how to use:
-If you plan on using python, you might want to have [anaconda](https://www.continuum.io/downloads) installed before you proceed, if you plan on using the python setup herein.
+If you plan on using the python setup herein, you might want to have [anaconda](https://www.continuum.io/downloads) installed before you proceed.

 Anyway: